 Menstruation isn’t only identified by the blood that comes with the shedding of the uterus lining.
 Bleeding poses mental, social, physical and cultural challenges too.
-At their best, periods are a menial inconvenience.
+At their best, periods are a minor inconvenience.
 At their worst, periods can significantly decrease a person’s quality of life.

 Since she was 12, Natasha’s periods have been heavy.
 As a teenager, they saw her regularly taking the mornings off school, and as a mother of three, each childbirth saw her periods get progressively worse.